Intrastellarltd/Bookinfo-Application-deployed-to-Kubernetes-with-ArgoCD-and-Istio/README.md

 ### Open the application to outside traffic

 The Bookinfo application is deployed but not accessible from the outside.
-To make it accessible, Istio Ingress Gateway needs to be created, which maps a path to a route at the edge of your mesh.
+To make it accessible, Istio Ingress Gateway needs to be created, which maps a path to a route at the edge of the mesh.

 #### Associate this application with the Istio gateway: